 There is a myth in the general public that the NSW Trustee and Guardian is to be trusted because they are a government body.
 Yet this could not be more further from the truth.
-At Attwood Marshall Lawyers our continued experience with this government body is the opposite, as Wills and Estates solicitor Debbie Sage explains.
+At Attwood Marshall Lawyers our continued experience with this government body is the opposite, as Wills and Estates Senior Associate Debbie Sage explains.

 UPDATE – FEBRUARY 18, 2019:

 After the threat of legal action by Attwood Marshall Lawyers, the NSW Trustee and Guardian have apologised, waived their fees, and transferred the title of a property to the estate of late Steven Colley.

 It is good news for the family of Mr Colley, who have endured years of distress and hurt caused by the maladministration of trust funds.

 ORIGINAL POST – JANAURY 29, 2019: The disgraceful treatment of Kingscliff disabled pensioner, Steven Colley, by the NSW Trustee and Guardian (“NSWTG”) was highlighted in Qld and NSW media this week with good reason.

 The State Government agency’s inability to do their job – that is, look after the affairs of children, the elderly and the disabled – was acutely evident in the handling of Mr Colley’s Trust.